7 Steps to a Smooth CRM Implementation

 1. Get ahead of your preparation

 A good deal of preliminary research and preparation goes into effective CRM implementation.
 Consult IT, but don’t let them lead the project.
-For a streamlined implementation, you will need buy-in from all the teams and managers who are going to be using the new CRM system.
-So, make sure they are well represented in the planning stages and their voices are heard — helping you to select a platform and core feature set that will be adopted by all key stakeholders.
+For a streamlined implementation, you will need buy-in from all the teams and managers who will be using the new CRM system.
+So, make sure they are well represented in the planning stages so you can ensure the platform and core feature you choose will be adopted by all key stakeholders.

 2. Assemble a CRM team

 To successfully push through your CRM project, you’ll need to fill a variety of roles.
-No, this doesn’t necessarily require you to make any new hires — but you’ll need an iron-clad group of internal stakeholders who can assist in CRM implementation across all verticals of the organization.
+This doesn’t necessarily mean you need to make any new hires, but you’ll need an iron-clad group of internal stakeholders who can assist in CRM implementation across all verticals of the organization.

 Here are the positions you need to think about: